-As already mentioned, cyclones are named differently as different places.
+As already mentioned, cyclones are named differently in different places.
 However, they are classified into multiple types as well, based on their place of origin.
 Here is a brief explanation of how are cyclones formed along with their types -

 What are the Causes and Effects of Cyclones?

 As you look for cyclone causes and effects, go through the following points to gain clarity.